cloudlane-one/k8s-cloud/README.md

 #### Backbone hosts

-By default, all hosts in `./$CLUSTER_NAME.hosts.yaml` are taken to be backbone nodes, meaning they have a close connection to the internet backbone and thus low latency and high bandwith between each other over WAN.
+Backbone hosts are node hosts which have a direct and strong connection to the main network of your cluster and thus have low latency and high bandwith over that network.
 This is important especially for distributed storage.

+This main network could either be the WAN, aka the public internet, or the LAN network, where the majority of your hosts reside.
+Latency between all backbone nodes should be 100ms or less and bandwidth should be at least 1Gbps (up and down).

+> Note that `backbone` does not make any statement about failure domains or availability zones.
+If you want to build a hierarchy of zones, please add `region` and `zone` labels to your hosts.

+By default, all hosts in `./$CLUSTER_NAME.hosts.yaml` are taken to be backbone nodes.
 To exclude hosts with slower connections, set `backbone=false` on them, or to only include a subset of hosts into the backbone, set `backbone=true` on the subset.

 #### Control plane hosts